 People who volunteer to participate in clinical trials are generously sharing their time and experience with the aim of helping to better advance treatments for everyone.
 This is why we are deeply committed to their safety and to maintaining the highest standards of conduct across all our clinical trials.

 We have a long-standing commitment to making information about our clinical research publicly available.
 We believe that being transparent about our research and development allows other researchers to access the most up to date and relevant medical evidence, as well as serving the best interests of the people and patients who use our medicines.

-Our vision is to be trusted for clinical trial transparency by regulators, investigators, participants and society.
+Our vision is to be trusted for clinical trial transparency by regulators, investigators, participants, and society.

-We meet transparency requirements globally during a study and for all health authority submission activities.
-We publish information on the registration and results of all new and ongoing AstraZeneca sponsored clinical trials for all products in all phases, including marketed medicines, drugs in development and drugs whose further development has been discontinued.
-We are committed to the Principles for Responsible Clinical Trial Data Sharing.
+We meet our transparency commitments by publishing information on the registration, results and health authority submission activities relating to new and ongoing AstraZeneca sponsored clinical trials for all products in all phases, including marketed medicines, drugs in development and drugs whose further development has been discontinued.

 In addition to sharing approved clinical documents with researchers on request, AstraZeneca is committed to meeting health authority requirements globally for the publication of clinical documents upon product review.

 Both packages include the product Clinical Overview, Clinical Summaries of Safety and Efficacy, Clinical Study Reports and other types of reports such as PK/PD reports, Protocols, sample case report forms (CRFs) and Study Statistical Analysis Plans.
 The packages are anonymized to remove company confidential information and personal private information in line with global privacy laws.